 - The student does not have a J.D. or equivalent degree, a bachelor's or equivalent degree, or a graduate degree, from a university in the United States or other English-speaking country.

 In final examinations of two hours or less, the same rules apply, except that the additional time will be one-half hour.
-The rule permitting a translation dictionary and additional time applies only to proctored examinations given during the final examination period.
+The rule permitting a translation dictionary and additional time applies to final exams.